Esus: Epigraphy

 The epigraphic evidence for Esus is very limited.
 There are only two certain attestations of his name in epigraphy and a handful of conjectured ones.
 Philippe Leveau and Bernard Remy have suggested that this paucity of evidence may be explained by a Roman suppression of the cult of Esus, on the basis of its purported sacrificial practices.

 The first of the two certain inscriptions to Esus is on the Pillar of the Boatmen, below the image of the god.
 The second was found in 1987 by a metal detectorist, inscribed on a bronze statuette base (Note: : Adginnos / Vercombogi / {A}Eso v(otum) s(olvit) l(ibens) m(erito).
 For more about this inscription, see Piccottini, Gernot (1996).
 "Aesus" = Piccottini, Gernot (2002).
 "Kult der Vorzeit in den Alpen") (the statuette missing).
 The base was found in Gurina (part of Roman Noricum, now Austria), where there was once a Gallo-Roman religious centre.
 It is a votive offering to Esus (spelled Aeso, dative of Aesos) made by an individual with a Celtic name.
 It dates to the end of the 1st century BCE, which makes it the earliest attestation of the god Esus.

 An inscription on a fragment of a stele (Note: : Peregrinus V[...] / quod Esus fuit iuben[s.) from the necropolis of Caesarea in Mauretania, a Roman city in Algeria, appears to record a votive inscription to Esus from one Peregrinus.
 The intervention of a Gaulish god in Africa is surprising, and the incomplete preservation of the inscription frustrates interpretation.
 Andreas Hofeneder withholds judgement as to whether it is an attestation of the Gaulish god.
 Leveau and Remy dedicate a study to this inscription, in which they date it to the first half of the 1st century CE and consider the possibility that Peregrinus was a Gaulish soldier in North Africa.

-Two Gaulish language inscriptions have been conjectured to mention Esus.
+Two further inscriptions have been conjectured to mention Esus.
 The well-known statue of Mercury from Lezoux has a badly weathered inscription on its rear.
 (Note: = RIG II.1 L-8) The text has received several different readings.
 Michel Lejeune will only allow a[...] / ie[...] / eso[...] to be read.
 John Rhŷs proposed to read Gaulish Apronios / ieuru sosi / Esu ("Apronios dedicated this object to Esus").
 This reading has been the subject of repeated doubt and was later abandoned by Rhŷs himself.
 Another Gaulish inscription, on a terrine found near Lezoux, (Note: RIG II.2 L-67:) has an unclear initial word which Oswald Szemerényi proposed to read Esus.
 Pierre-Yves Lambert and Lejeune prefer eso ("this").